This section will show the why detailed notes are important and how they are connected to dispute resolution.

 - If the client specifies a fixed or variable rate WHY

 Your client may have a concern relating to the transaction which may escalate into a dispute if not resolved.
 By retaining all notes on your written or verbal conversations you can easily refer to these and perhaps finalise the client concern.
-However in some instances this may not satisfy the client who may escalate their concern to CIO or FOS depending on which EDR scheme you belong to.
+However, in some instances, this may not satisfy the client who may escalate their concern to AFCA, the EDR provider.
 The EDR provider will then request your file notes to try and resolve the client dispute.

-If there are no file notes or very few held on the file, then the resolution process may take some time or the EDR provider may resolve the dispute in favour of the client.
-In some cases there may be a fee which your EDR provider rules that you must pay to the consumer.
+If there are no file notes or very few held on the file, then the resolution process may take some time or AFCA may resolve the dispute in favour of the client.
+I

 We have suggested the above points under 'what forms a note' as industry best practice.
 It's always better to err on the side of caution and have more notes which reflect the whole conversation for the transaction than minimal or none.